2020–21 Michigan State Spartans men's basketball team: Departures

-MSU lost consensus All-American point guard and all-time Big Ten leader in assists, Cassius Winston to graduation.
-Winston scored 1,969 points and dished out 890 assists in his four-year career at MSU.
-Winston was picked with the 53rd overall pick in the NBA draft by the Oklahoma City Thunder.
+MSU lost consensus All-American point guard and all-time Big Ten leader in assists, Cassius Winston, to graduation.
+He scored 1,969 points and dished out 890 assists in his four-year career at MSU.
+He was picked with the 53rd overall pick in the NBA draft by the Oklahoma City Thunder.
 He was then traded to the Washington Wizards.

 Reserve guard Kyle Ahrens and forward Conner George also graduated from MSU.

 Junior forward Xavier Tillman announced on March 24, 2020, that he would explore the NBA draft process, but would not sign with an agent, leaving the possibility he could return to play in the 2020–21 season.
-On August 2, Tillman announced he would stay in the NBA draft, thereby ending his collegiate career.
+On August 2, he announced he would stay in the NBA draft, thereby ending his collegiate career.
 Tillman was selected with the 35th overall pick in the NBA draft by the Sacramento Kings.
 He was then traded to the Memphis Grizzlies.

-Sophomore guard Aaron Henry announced he would enter the NBA draft as well, but would also leave open the ability to return to school.
-Also on August 2, Henry announced he was withdrawing from the NBA draft and would return to Michigan State.
+Sophomore guard Aaron Henry announced he would enter the NBA draft, but would also leave open the ability to return to school.
+On August 2, he announced he was withdrawing from the NBA draft and would return to Michigan State.

-Walk-on red-shirt junior center Braden Burke entered his name in the transfer portal on April 10 and announced he was transferring to Central Michigan on April 25.
+Walk-on red-shirt junior center Braden Burke entered his name in the transfer portal on April 10, and announced he was transferring to Central Michigan on April 25.